KCroce/KCroce/README.md

 🐦‍⬛ I'm **Croce**

-🐙 I’m a technology enthusiast focused on infrastructure and cybersecurity.
+🐙 Focused on infrastructure and cybersecurity.

 - ⚓ Sharing network protocol studies and insights on this [blog]().